itayneu/workshop-13/README.md

 ### Add login

-1. Allow any user to login, but force password to be 123.
+1. Allow any user to login, but force password to be 1234.
+   If user is empty, show an appropriate message
    If user is using other password, show an appropriate message
 2. Add actions for login/logout buttons
 3. Disable counter buttons when user is not logged in